singh-man/books/crackingTheCoding/16_moderate.md

 1. Read +2.
 Apply it to processing.
 Apply processing to result.
 Clear processing.

 		processing = {+,   2} -->  null
-		result= 0             -->  2
+		result = 0            -->  2

 2. Read -6.
 Apply it to processing.
 Apply processing  to result.
 Clear processing.

 		processing = {-,  6} -->  null
 		result = 2           -->  -4

 3. Read -7.
 Apply it to processing.
-Observe next sign is a\*.Continue.
+Observe next sign is a\*.
+Continue.

 		processing = {-,  7}
 		result =  -4